hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 To work with files you must specify location and serialization.
 Any options not recognized by Jet are passed, in case of remote files, directly to Hadoop client.
 For local files they are simply ignored.

-You can find detailed information for the options below.
+To find out more about additional options consult [file source documentation]( ../api/sources-sinks#supported-storage-systems).

 ## Location options